wjzhengsh/blockchain/knownissues.md

 # Known issues

 The following issues are already reported:
 - Configuring an external CA in not supported yet.
-As an alternative, you can generate and upload a client side certificates via UI.
+As an alternative, you can generate and upload admin certificates via the Network Monitor.
 For more information, see [Generating the client-side certificates](v10_application.html#generating-the-client-side-certificates) and the description on [the "Certificates" tab of "Memeber" screen](v10_dashboard.html#members) in the Network Monitor.

 For support and help with your IBM Blockchain network on Bluemix, see [Getting support](ibmblockchain_support.html).